Governance and Innovation / Supplier Management

 By supporting the Company’s business development and enhancing the Company’s market competitiveness, WNC will continue to effectively manage and jointly improve the quality, price, delivery, service, and environmental and social responsibility performance of suppliers, and develop the most suitable supplier portfolio and purchasing policies to be able to work with suppliers in a responsible supply chain.

-The materials and components WNC purchased are mainly integrated circuits, circuit boards, display panels, electromechanical components, mechanical parts, and packaging materials.
+The materials and components WNC purchases are mainly integrated circuits, circuit boards, display panels, electromechanical components, mechanical parts, and packaging materials.
 Production consumables are mainly solder paste and solder wires used in manufacturing processes.
-In 2023, there were 1,077 qualified suppliers of raw materials, components, and manufacturing consumables to WNC’s sites.
-Among them, 560 are tier-1 or critical suppliers.
+In 2024, there were 1,015 qualified suppliers of raw materials, components, and manufacturing consumables to WNC’s sites.
+Among them, 491 are tier-1 or critical suppliers.

 Local Procurement